 Some remote workers are now considering the Non-Lucrative Visa, EU Family Residency, or switching to company relocation status if applicable.
 These alternatives are sometimes faster, depending on the applicant’s nationality, income, and family circumstances.

 The Digital Nomad Visa remains a strong option for those wanting to live and work legally in Spain in 2025, but delays are now common.
-Being fully prepared and submitting a complete, organised application gives you the best chan
+Being fully prepared and submitting a complete, organised application gives you the best chance of avoiding issues.

 See our Sanitas medical insurance options for residency in Spain — a clear guide to choosing the right policy for long-stay and Digital Nomad Visa applications.